 Gretchen Greene, Senior Advisor

 Gretchen Greene is an internationally recognized expert on face and emotion recognition and AI and AV policy and ethics whose advice to governments has been read in 8,000 cities.
+She is a senior advisor at The Hastings Center.

 Greene is an international AI policy advisor, Yale-trained lawyer, computer vision scientist, autonomous vehicle engineer, and former U.S. national lab mathematician whose broad, multi-industry and government experience includes technical, legal, and policy work for the U.S. government (Departments of Energy, Defense, Justice, and Homeland Security), the British House of Lords, NRDC Asia, and Ropes & Gray.